Takagi Function Identities on Dyadic Rationals: The Takagi function and divide-and-conquer trees

 The binary tree generated is thus as balanced as it can be.
 At every level, the leaf descendants of an interior node are evenly or almost evenly divided between the left and the right branches.
-There is only one divide-and-conquer tree on $n$ leaves, up to tree isomorphism. \begin{notation} The number of $D$-nodes in a divide-and-conquer tree is denoted by $\delta(n)$. \end{notation} Theorem \ref{takagi2} is the same as Corollary 4 in \cite{coronado20} but is stated here in terms of $D$-nodes and Takagi's original definition.
-It is also closely related to 3.3 in \cite{baruchel19_2}.
-We show several examples of these dilations in Fig. \ref{takagidilation}.
+There is only one divide-and-conquer tree on $n$ leaves, up to tree isomorphism. \begin{notation} The number of $D$-nodes in a divide-and-conquer tree is denoted by $\delta(n)$. \end{notation} Theorem \ref{takagi2} is the same as Corollary 4 of Coronado et al.\ \cite{coronado20} but is stated here in terms of $D$-nodes and Takagi's original definition.
+It is also closely related to Baruchel's proposition 3.3 \cite{baruchel19_2}.
+We show several examples of these dilations in Figure \ref{takagidilation}.